 The assessment of impacts on coastal processes should specifically consider capital and maintenance dredging requirements of the project.
 Information should be provided on the predicted impacts on tidal flows and water levels, siltation that may affect marine flora and fauna and /or biological processes.
 An assessment of the nature and extent of turbidity plumes from dredging should be undertaken.
-The assessment of dredging should be consistent with contemporary best practice standards (e.g Australian and New Zealand Environment and Conservation Council National Ocean Disposal Guidelines for Dredged Material, Queensland EPA Guidelines for Dredge Management Plans).
+The assessment of dredging should be consistent with contemporary best practice standards (e.g. Australian and New Zealand Environment and Conservation Council National Ocean Disposal Guidelines for Dredged Material, DERM Guideline - Approval of a Dredge Management Plans (2011) and in accordance with the NAGD (Department of Environment, Water, Heritage and the Arts 2009).